-Two specific stories on Government & Policy and Finance & Investors show the relevance of these actors and levers and help organisations to understand and explore these themes in their work.
+Two specific stories on

+Government & Policy and

+Finance & Investors show the

+relevance of these actors and

+the levers they can move to help

+organisations better explore

+these themes to create systemic

+solutions in their work.

+Four map animations:

-Three map animations: (1) Built environment Map intro, introduces the system map and the opportunities that lie within; (2) Government & Policy and (3) Finance & Ownership, to drive change in the system.
+- (1) Built environment Map intro, introduces the system map and the opportunities that lie within;(2) BE Change Dynamics and how radical collaboration is key to drive system transformation; - (3) Government & Policy and - (4) Finance & Ownership, to drive change in the system.

-After the launch, both map collaborators and broader audience members were able to use the map and the stories to support their work, stimulating and sparking collaboration across the system.
+After the launch, both map collaborators and broader audience members were able to use the map and the stories to support their work, stimulating and sparking collaboration for collective action across the system.